INFO-4602-5602/project-3-mozilla-team10project3/README.md

 We built the visualization using D3 and CSV files processed in Python.
 We used [colorbrewer.com](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) to determine the color palette.
 In building the visualization we ran into typical bugs such as handling asynchronous function calls correctly and managing multidimensional dictionaries.

 Once the visualization was working to display the regional breakdown we incorporated the interaction of clicking the lines display that regions' sub-regions.
 After the click interaction was working, we incorporated easier interaction by creating a mouseover function that increased the line size to help the user click the line they were intending.
+Although not incorporated in the vis, figuing out a better way to sort the x-axis and adding a tooltip that displays the countries in each sub-region would enhance the visualization.

 #### How to view
 Hover over and click individual lines to display sub-regional data.
 Click the refresh in browser to return to the regional breakdown.